 However, if you are unsure whether or not you are experiencing a serious medical problem or if your symptoms persist longer than usual for a panic attack, please contact a medical professional.
 It’s always best to be on the safe side!

-Like any mental illness, anxiety is something that can be overcome with the appropriate treatment.
+Like any mental illness, anxiety is something that can be treated in both the short and long-term.
 If your anxiety is impacting your life or if you are regularly having panic attacks, seeing a psychologist can help.
 Our free online service can help you find the right psychologist for your needs anywhere in Australia – so get started today!

-You can’t do anything to help someone having a panic attack
+You can help someone who is having a panic attack

 While you cannot ‘take away’ someone’s anxiety during a panic attack, you can support them.
 If you know that a friend or family member often has panic attacks, it’s a good idea to have a conversation about what you can do to help them.
 This could be something as simple as guiding them to a quiet area, getting them some water or simply giving them some space to manage the experience in a way that works for them.